 Article 21 – Transfer of criminal proceedings

-Is your country able to receive or transfer criminal proceedings for the prosecution of offences covered by the Convention (article 21)?
+Is your country able to receive or transfer criminal proceedings for the prosecution of offences covered by the Convention and the Protocols to which your State is a party (article 21)?

 Yes No

 States with experience in transferring criminal proceedings are encouraged to describe their experience and/or give an example of best practices.